Honda EB6500X - 5500/6500W Portable Generator

 Price comparison

-As you can see from this interactive chart, when compared to other 5000-6000W generators, the Honda EB6500X is on the expensive side of the price range.
+As you can see from these interactive charts, when compared to other 5000-6000W generators, the Honda EB6500X is on the expensive side of the price range.

 While certainly not the cheapest of its kind, purchasing it would most likely also mean enjoying the reliability of a high-end product.